Lucactus99/matchstick_2018/README.md

+USAGE:

+	./matchstick [number of lines] [max number of matches per turn]

+DESCRIPTION:

 	This project is based on a very famous game based on matchsticks.
 	There is a certain number of matchstick lines.
 	The two players take turns; each player can, on a same line, take one or several matchsticks.
 	The losing player is the one to take the last matchstick.

+MARK:

+	19/20